Structure of agricultural holdings and methods of agricultural production

 Temporary grassland covers multiannual grass-clover mixtures and multiannual grass and mixtures of grass.

-Vegetables cover areas intended for growing of crops intended for sale in fresh and industrial processing and they are as follows: cauliflower and broccoli, white cabbage, other brassicas (kale, red cabbage and kohlrabi), lettuce (all types), leek, other leafy vegetables (mangel, spinach, celery, chicory etc.), tomatoes cucumbers and gherkins; melons; watermelons; peppers; other top fruit (eggplants, courgettes, pumpkins etc.), strawberries; onion, garlic; carrot; beetroot; other root vegetables (horseradish, radish, parsnip, kohlrabi etc.); beans, fresh grains or string beans, peas, fresh grains or string beans and other (not elsewhere mentioned) vegetables (sweet corn and others).
+Vegetables cover areas intended for growing of crops mainly for sale in fresh condition and for industrial processing and they are as follows: cauliflower and broccoli; white and red cabbage; kale; other brassicas (kohlrabi and brussels sprouts); lettuce (all types); leek; asparagus; other leafy vegetables (Swiss chard, spinach, celery, radicchio, chicory, artichoke and parsley); tomatoes; cucumbers and gherkins; melons; watermelons; peppers; courgettes and marrows; gourds and pumpkins; other top fruit (aubergine, crookneck pumpkin and pattypan squash); strawberries; onion (all types); garlic; carrot; beetroot; other root vegetables (horseradish, radish, parsnip, kohlrabi, sweet potatoes for human consumption, parsley root etc.); beans, fresh grains or string beans; peas, fresh grains or string beans; sweet corn.

-Permanent crops cover areas under orchards, olive groves, vineyards, nurseries and other permanent crops (osier willows and Christmas trees) which are not cultivated in crop rotation, which are not permanent grassland and occupy land in longer period and give yields by many years.
+Permanent crops cover areas under orchards, olive groves, vineyards, nurseries and other permanent crops (osier willows and Christmas trees) which are not cultivated in crop rotation, which are not permanent grassland and occupy land for a longer period and give yields for many years.

 Permanent grasslands are areas used for grazing, making hay and silage (meadows, intensive and extensive pastures).
 They do not include:

-- Former grassland overgrown with forest trees, which are included in forests;
+- grassland overgrown with forest trees, which are included in forests

-- Partly overgrown land, which is included in wooded land not used for agriculture;
+- partly overgrown grassland, which are included in wooded land

 Other land

-Unutilised or unused agricultural land is an area no longer worked for economic, social or other reasons and which is not used in the crop rotation system.
+Unutilised or unused agricultural land is an area no longer farmed for economic, social or other reasons and which is not used in the crop rotation system.

-Wooded area is an area covered with trees or forest shrubs, including poplar plantations inside or outside woods and forest-tree nurseries grown in woodland for the holding’s own requirements as well as forest facilities (forest roads, storage depots for timber, etc.).
+Wooded area is an area covered with trees or forest shrubs, including poplar plantations inside or outside of the forest, and forest-tree nurseries grown within the forest for the holding’s own requirements as well as forest facilities (forest roads, storage depots for timber, etc.).

 Animals

-Livestock unit (LSU) is a standard measurement unit that allows the aggregation of various categories of livestock in order to enable comparison between them as regards years or different countries.
-The starting point for calculation of coefficients is 500 kg of live weight of animals.
-We used Eurostat’s LSU coefficients (table 1.).
+Livestock unit (LSU) is a standard measurement unit that allows the aggregation of various categories of livestock in order to enable comparison between them as regards years or between different countries (Table 1).

 Poultry